-Total Labor Hours CDBG HOME ESG HOPWA HTF Total Number of Activities 5 2 0 0 1 Total Labor Hours 639 23,678 2,756 Total Section 3 Worker Hours 0 7,948 451 Total Targeted Section 3 Worker Hours 0 2,663 348 Table 14 - Total Labor H lours Qualitative Efforts - Number of Activities by Program CDBG HOME ESG HOPWA HTF Outreach efforts to generate job applicants who are Public Housing 1 Targeted Workers 1 Outreach efforts to generate job applicants who are Other Funding 1 Targeted Workers.
-I Direct, on-the job training (including apprenticeships).
+Total Labor Hours CDBG HOME ESG HOPWA HTF

+Total Number of Activities 11 7 0 0 1

+Total Labor Hours 5,116 12,080 9,225

+Total Section 3 Worker Hours 190 2,178 2,479

+Total Targeted Section 3 Worker Hours 2 358 0

+Table 14 - Total Labor Hours

+Qualitative Efforts - Number of Activities by Program CDBG HOME ESG HOPWA HTF Outreach efforts to generate job applicants who are Public Housing 6 1 Targeted Workers 0 1 Outreach efforts to generate job applicants who are Other Funding 6 1 Targeted Workers.
+0 Direct, on-the job training (including apprenticeships).
 Indirect training such as arranging for, contracting for, or paying tuition for, off-site training.
 Technical assistance to help Section 3 workers compete for jobs (e.g., resume assistance, coaching).
-Outreach efforts to identify and secure bids from Section 3 business 1 concerns.
-1 Technical assistance to help Section 3 business concerns understand 1 and bid on contracts.
-1 Division of contracts into smaller jobs to facilitate participation by Section 3 business concerns.
+Outreach efforts to identify and secure bids from Section 3 business concerns.
+1 6 1 Technical assistance to help Section 3 business concerns understand and bid on contracts.
+Division of contracts into smaller jobs to facilitate participation by Section 3 business concerns.
 Provided or connected residents with assistance in seeking employment including: drafting resumes, preparing for interviews, finding job opportunities, connecting residents to job placement services.
 Held one or more job fairs.
 Provided or connected residents with supportive services that can provide direct services or referrals.
-Provided or connected residents with supportive services that provide one or more of the following: work readiness health screenings, interview clothing, uniforms, test fees, transportation.
+1 Provided or connected residents with supportive services that provide one or more of the following: work readiness health screenings, interview clothing, uniforms, test fees, transportation.
 Assisted residents with finding child care.
 Assisted residents to apply for, or attend community college or a four year educational institution.
 Assisted residents to apply for, or attend vocational/technical training.
 Assisted residents to obtain financial literacy training and/or coaching.
 Bonding assistance, guaranties, or other efforts to support viable bids from Section 3 business concerns.
 Provided or connected residents with training on computer use or online technologies.
 Promoting the use of a business registry designed to create opportunities for disadvantaged and small businesses.
-Outreach, engagement, or referrals with the state one-stop system, as designed in Section 121(e)(2) of the Workforce Innovation and Opportunity Act.
+1 Outreach, engagement, or referrals with the state one-stop system, as 1 designed in Section 121(e)(2) of the Workforce Innovation and Opportunity Act.

-Table 15 - Qualitative Efforts - Number of Activities by Program
+Other.
+4 Table 15 - Qualitative Efforts - Number of Activities by Program

-HOME had two (2) projects complete in PY2023 subject to 24 CFR Part 75.
-One (1) HTF projects completed in PY2023.
-The two (2) HOME projects met the 25% Section 3 Benchmark.
+HOME had seven (7) projects complete in PY2024 subject to 24 CFR Part 75.
+HTF had one (1) project completed in PY2024.
+Two (2) of the HOME projects met the 25% Section 3 Benchmark and the HTF project met the 25% Section 3 Benchmark.
+One (1) HOME project met the Targeted Labor Hour benchmark.